 However, if you’re using a 3000 PSI device, I’d move even further away.
 I’d keep it at a 15-20 inch distance from the vehicle with that powerful device.
 That’s a great way of reducing the PSI that hits the car’s surface.

-Keep The Wand at Higher Angle
+Keep The Wand at a Higher Angle

 When you keep the wand angled, you’ll reduce the impact on the car’s paint, but it will help remove dirt more quickly since it’ll just slip off the surface.
 Also, when washing at an angle, the water from the pressure washer will go beneath the dirt, lifting it in no time.

 No, there’s no need to buy the most powerful pressure washer out there.
 You could do more harm than good.
-I wrote a thorough guide for buying a suitable pressure washer for cleaning vehicles, so make sure to check it out.

 I think you’ll need a bit more PSI to wash your car properly, but it’ll do the job.
 You may need more time to clean all the dirt, but it’s totally fine.
 However, if you can, buy a +1500 PSI pressure washer, which is the sweet spot.